QAnalySeries/QAnalySeriesWASM/README.md

 If you host this application locally, please adjust the network location to load the supplementary laskar.db3 file (included under resources), to reduce initial loading time.

 This software acknowledges use of:
-- the Eigen library (https://eigen.tuxfamily.org/index.php) MPL2.0 license
+- the Eigen librarx (https://eigen.tuxfamily.org/index.php) MPL2.0 license
 - QCustomPlot (https://www.qcustomplot.com), GPL license
 - Qt WASM Toolchain (www.qt.com).